vsmithy/BingoCage/README.md

 ## Backstory
 So, we grabbed a bingo game from 5Below the other day for only $3 and it looked legit!
 Until we got home and the instructions mentioned some kind of cage/roller thing that you use to find what letter/number to block off on your bingo board.
 So...I made an app for that.
 We use it as is and if my kids like playing bingo, i might add audio/soundFX/animations, but for now its just an app for calling out the bingo numbers and keeping track of what has been called.

-I built this specifically to go on my extra S7 that I have for testing, so you might have to tweak some UI settings to be more general.
+Also, I built this specifically to go on my extra S7 that I have for testing, so you might have to tweak some UI settings to be more general.

 Also, in the game i got from 5Below, each letter can be one of fifteen values.
 So 'B' can be from 1-15, 'I' can be from 16-30, and so on.

+Annnnd Also - Yes I obviously could have added some 'board' components to make a proper bingo game with some nice features, but the point of THIS app is to fill in for the items missing from the game we bought from 5Below.

 ## Features
 * Android only because the device we use when playing bingo is an Android phone